Erin Burnett: Career

 Burnett began her career as a financial analyst for Goldman Sachs in their investment banking division, where she worked on mergers and acquisitions and corporate finance.
 While working as an investment-banking analyst, Burnett was offered a position at CNN as a writer and booker for CNN's Moneyline with Stuart Varney, Willow Bay, and Lou Dobbs.
 She left the position to serve as vice president of Citigroup's digital media group, CitiMedia.

 Following Citigroup, Burnett joined Bloomberg Television as Stocks Editor and anchor.
 From 2005 to 2011 Burnett was the host of CNBC's Street Signs and co-anchor of Squawk on the Street with Mark Haines.

 On August 5, 2009, Burnett used the term "serial killer" in a discussion with her host Jim Cramer regarding a report about the Australian Prime Minister Kevin Rudd's plans to spend millions of dollars on aerial shooting to cull Australian feral camels in the outback.
 Cramer referred to the reported plan as "camelcide".
 The next day on the show, Burnett said her comment was meant as a joke.

 On December 7, 2010, Burnett presented an investigative report on chemical giant Transammonia doing business in Iran.
 She reported that a wholly owned subsidiary of Transammonia in the United States purchased ammonia from Iran.
 On December 13, 2010, as a result of the CNBC report, Transammonia sent a press release to congressional leaders stating that Transammonia's Swiss subsidiary would not enter into new contracts with Iranian companies and would wind down its business with Iran "as soon as possible."
 The following year, the investigative report was nominated for an Emmy.

 Following more than five years with CNBC, Burnett left the network on May 6, 2011, and joined rival news outlet CNN beginning October 3, 2011.
 There she began headlining her own prime-time news program, called Erin Burnett OutFront, which films at CNN's New York City studios.

 Shortly after joining CNN, Burnett aired an October 4, 2011 segment on the Occupy Wall Street protests titled "Seriously?"
 She was accused by journalism watchdog group Fairness & Accuracy in Reporting (FAIR) of misrepresenting facts about protesters.
 Journalist Glenn Greenwald reacted in a Salon article detailing bias in Burnett's reporting, which he attributed to her previous work experience on Wall Street as well as her partner's employment with Citigroup.
 In response to the criticism, CNN issued a statement saying, "We support Erin and the OutFront team and we respect that there will be a range of opinions on any given story."

-Burnett stated that President Trump's proposal under the Insurrection Act to use military forces to remove protestors from Lafayette Square would constitute "invoking an act not invoked since 1807 to deploy U.S. military troops on American soil."
-She later issued a correction, noting that the act has been invoked previously, the last time in 1992.
+On June 1, 2020, Burnett stated that President Trump's proposal under the Insurrection Act to use military forces to remove protestors from Lafayette Square would constitute "invoking an act not invoked since 1807 to deploy U.S. military troops on American soil."
+She later issued a correction, noting that the act has been invoked much more recently, the last time in 1992.